GeorgieIsYourHomie/destination-recommendation-app/README.md

 ## Description

-The Travel App is a TypeScript and React-based web application that leverages the OpenTripMap API to provide users with information about tourist attractions and facilities worldwide.
-Users can input location details, explore various types of places, and view them on an interactive map.
+The Travel App is a TypeScript and React-based web application that empowers users to input their location and preferences, enabling them to discover recommended tourist attractions and facilities worldwide.
+It integrates with the OpenTripMap API to fetch and showcase personalized travel recommendations.

 ## Features

-- Search and explore tourist attractions.
+- Input your location and preferences to find tailored attractions.
-- View places on an interactive map.
+- View recommended places on an interactive map.
+- Explore different types of tourist attractions.
-- Customize map markers with additional information.
+- Click on map markers to access detailed information about each place.
-- User-friendly interface for input and interaction.
+- User-friendly interface with responsive design.
-- Efficient data management and caching with React Query.

 ## Technologies Used

-- React
-- TypeScript
+- React with TypeScript
-- React Query for API data management
+- React Query for efficient API data management and caching
-- Leaflet and React-Leaflet for map display
+- Leaflet and React-Leaflet for interactive map display
-- Tailwind CSS for styling
+- Tailwind CSS for modern and responsive styling

 ## Getting Started